andrewyewcy/andrewyewcy.github.io/_posts/2023-06-22-MySQL-and-phpMyAdmin-on-Docker.md

 ![Screenshot%202023-06-21%20at%2012.21.38.png](/assets/images/Screenshot%202023-06-21%20at%2012.21.38.png){:class="img-responsive"}

-Once the docker network and containers are up and running, type the following path into a web browser of your choice to access phpMyAdmin.
+Once the Docker network and containers are up and running, type the following path into a web browser of your choice to access phpMyAdmin.

 ```python